March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance”

 - simplicity of maintenance

-- engine sits lower in the hull, takes up less space, easier maintenance
+- engine sits lower in the hull, takes up less space, easier access for maintenance

 - strut, prop and rudder better protected from flotsam by large full keel

 - higher purchase and maintenance costs

 - potential for better low-speed maneuverability